AlmaLinux/almalinux.org/content/blog/new-repositories-for-almalinux-os-synergy-and-testing.md

     image: /blog-images/new-repos-announcement.png
 ---

 Hello, Community!
-Since [AlmaLinux OS has shifted its direction to ABI compatibility](https://almalinux.org/blog/future-of-almalinux/), we can now provide additional content for our community.
+Since [AlmaLinux OS has shifted its direction to RHEL compatibility](https://almalinux.org/blog/future-of-almalinux/), we can now provide additional content for our community.
 For that reason, two additional repositories have been added - **Testing** and **Synergy**.
 Today, we are announcing that both repositories are available for AlmaLinux OS 8 and AlmaLinux OS 9.

 ## Testing Repository